djeada/General-Purpose-Perceptron/README.md

 10. Iyengar, R. S. (2017). *Convolutional Neural Networks in Visual Computing: A Concise Guide*.
 CRC Press.
     - [Amazon](https://www.amazon.com/Convolutional-Networks-Visual-Computing-Concise/dp/1498749936)

-## TODO

-- **Implement a Tutorial for Non-Linear Datasets**: Develop a comprehensive tutorial focused on classifying non-linearly separable datasets using NeuraCommand.
-This tutorial should cover the end-to-end process, from data loading and preprocessing to model training and evaluation.

-`from sklearn.datasets import make_moons`

-- **Enhance CLI for Network Analytics**: Expand the command-line interface to include more detailed network analytics and diagnostics.
-This expansion should encompass advanced metrics, visualization tools for training progress, and detailed error analysis.
-The goal is to provide users with a more nuanced understanding of their model's performance and behavior.

-- **Develop Advanced Architecture Documentation**: Create additional documentation and practical examples for advanced neural network architectures, such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), and Transformer models.
-This documentation should guide users through the intricacies of these architectures, their use cases, and how to implement them effectively in NeuraCommand.

-- **Integrate Advanced Optimization Techniques**: Plan the integration of advanced optimization techniques and learning rate schedules into NeuraCommand.
-This includes implementing adaptive learning rate algorithms, regularization methods, and dropout techniques to improve model robustness and performance.

 ## Contributing

 We warmly welcome contributions to NeuraCommand!
 Whether you're fixing bugs, adding new features, improving documentation, or spreading the word, your help is invaluable.